 This guest post is contributed by Producteev user Doreen Bloch, an Entrepreneur & Author whose new book “The Coolest Startups in America” was just released to the public.

 People say that ideas are easy, but execution is difficult.
 When I started penning my book, The Coolest Startups in America (find it here on Amazon) last year, I had a simple thesis: there should be a book that introduces people to startups.
 But in practice, it was not so straightforward.
 To write and publish a book, there are hundreds of moving parts and dozens of players.
+I also used wordpress to help me write and save blogs.
+I also love that I can use WordPress speed optimization to help me speed things up.

 After six months of writing and hours of interviews (Producteev CEO Ilan Abehassera included!), my idea for The Coolest Startups in America book became reality, available to delight readers around the country on the best startups in the nation.
 As I reflect on my process, there was one tool with me at every step.
 That’s right, my Producteev account.